coderamen666/srd-v3.5-md/magic-items/magic-items-i-basics-and-creation.md

 longsword*, with the cost to create it being equal to that of a *+2 vorpal sword* minus the cost of a *+1 sword*.

-If the item is one that occupies a specific place on a character's body the cost of adding any additional ability to that item increases by 50%.
+If the item is one that occupies a specific place on a character’s body the cost of adding any additional ability to that item increases by 50%.
 For example, if a character adds the power to confer *invisibility* to her *ring of protection +2*, the cost of adding this ability is the same